Past - Silver Spring

 Around this time, the Simulation Systems Division headquarters in Binghamton, NY took the U.S. aircraft projects to its facility, leaving Silver Spring with commercial projects and non-flight military projects.

-In 1988, investor Paul Bilzerian bought the Singer company.
+In 1988, investor Paul Bilzerian bought the Singer company with borrowed financing.
 He later sold the company in pieces, but ran into some trouble with his finances and stock dealings .

 Bilzerian, in spite of his problems, managed to live well .